kevinburke/hostsfile/readme.md

 ## Library Usage

 You can also call the functions in this library from Go code.
+Here's an example where a hosts file is read, modified, and atomically written back to disk.

 ```go
 package main